ericbeland/exception_details/README.md

 Features/benefits:

-	* Get detail (variables/values) about your Exception circumstances *without* reproducing the problem first.
+	* Get detail (variables/values) about your Exception circumstances *without* reproducing the problem.

 	* Reduced need for debug/logging code to find out what went wrong.

 	* Minimize ambiguous errors (which variable was nil?).

-	* A single statement method for a loggable string (avoid repeating exception log string creation)
+	* A single method for a loggable string (avoid repeating exception log string creation)

 	* Get Pry like debug knowledge from cron job errors and running systems from the log, without being there.